-AI PROJECTS / Acme Design System
+AI Assisted Design System

-Acme — 20-Component Enterprise Design System Built in Three Days
+Built in Three Days

 THE PROBLEM

-Design-to-dev handoff has always been a translation step.
-And translations always lose something.
+Design-to-dev handoff has always been a translation step, and translations always lose something.

 AI + EXPERIENCE